 Let your Cooperative Extension Agent know that you plan to submit an application and set up a time to meet by phone or in person.
 If you are not working with an Agent contact your local Extension office and speak with County Extension Director about your project goals.

 Grant Winner Responsibilities:

-Provide a minimum of 15% or more of the total grant award
+Provide a minimum of 15% or more of the total project funds

 - Attend a grant winner’s orientation meeting.

 - Allow Extension to include the recipients’ projects in public relations, outreach, demonstration and education in future years